GIScience/gis-training-resource-center/_sources/content/Module_5/en_qgis_overlay_operations.md

 - Changing the CRS for the layer
 - Reprojecting the layer

-For example, if you are trying to make a buffer on a layer with a Geographical Coordinate System, QGIS will warn you and suggest to reproject the layer to a __metric Coordinate System__.
+For example, if you are trying to make a buffer on a layer with a Geographical Coordinate System, QGIS will warn you and suggest to reprojecting the layer to a __metric Coordinate System__.
 This is because when you are using a metric coordinate system, the algorithm will use degrees to calculate the distance of the buffer size.
 However, the distance between degrees are not uniform and depend on the latitude (see {numref}`distance_longitudes`)

 ```{figure} /fig/en_dist_longitudes.png
 ---